BrightspaceUI/core/components/inputs/docs/input-radio.md

 ## Radio Spacer [d2l-input-radio-spacer]

-To align related content below radio buttons, the `d2l-input-radio-spacer` element can be used:
+To align related content below radio buttons, the `d2l-input-radio-spacer` element can be used in conjunction with the `d2l-input-radio-label` class:

 <!-- docs: demo code display:block -->
 ```html